TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Backend/GeneralBackendStructure/PageTree/Index.rst

 Working with the page tree
 ==========================

-Remember the components of the backend from the :ref:`previous page <general-backend-structure>`?

-.. include:: /Images/AutomaticScreenshots/BackendOverview/BackendAreasOverview.rst.txt

 We will now look at some components of the page tree a little more closely: